 Q: What is Amazon Transcribe?

-Amazon Transcribe is an AWS service that makes it easy for customers to convert speech-to-text.
+Amazon Transcribe is an Amazon Web Services service that makes it easy for customers to convert speech-to-text.
 Using Automatic Speech Recognition (ASR) technology, customers can choose to use Amazon Transcribe for a variety of business applications, including transcription of voice-based customer service calls, generation of subtitles on audio/video content, and conduct (text based) content analysis on audio/video content.

-Q: How does Amazon Transcribe interact with other AWS products?
+Q: How does Amazon Transcribe interact with other Amazon Web Services products?